Guidance notes for post 16 college and 6th form transport assistance

-The Southend-on-Sea Transport Policy defines the criteria and has been approved by elected members of the Borough Council.
+The Southend-on-Sea City Council Transport Policy defines the criteria and has been approved by elected members of the City Council.
 These guidelines are reviewed yearly.

 Students with Special Needs